assemble/assemble/README.md

 ### Influences

+_(WIP!)_

 We'd like to say "thanks!" to the great libraries that influenced this version of Assemble!
-We'd also point out some of the special things these libraries bring to Assemble in v0.5.0.
+We'd also point out some of the special things these libraries bring to Assemble in v0.6.0.

   - **[Vinyl]** - We all know the [Gulp] team over at [Fractal] does amazing work with streams.
-We decided to follow their lead and use [vinyl] and [vinyl-fs] in Assemble v0.5.0.
+We decided to follow their lead and use [vinyl] and [vinyl-fs] in Assemble v0.6.0.
   - **[Gulp]** - We also looted some test fixtures, the CLI, and the new Assemble configuration signature from Gulp itself.
 Also thanks to @tkellen for his great work on [Liftoff]
   - **[Express]** - Engines, routes, and views, general code style.
   - **[Kerouac]** - Parsers, routes